 Everyone has heard of Amazon.
 In fact, 82% of US Households have an Amazon Prime membership- that’s 126 million people.
 On average, Amazon Prime users spend $1600 a year on Amazon products, and non Prime members spend $600.
 Safe to say that it’s a lot of money and a lot of people.
-Amazon is now considered the largest search engine for ecommerce holding 54% of product searches.
+Amazon is now considered the largest search engine for e-commerce, holding 54% of product searches.
 Although marketplaces like Etsy and Walmart are growing fast, Amazon maintains its dominance of e-commerce market share with 47% of online sales and 5% of retail sales in the US.
-If you’re looking to grow your ecommerce business, then selling on Amazon might be just the right answer for you.
+If you’re looking to grow your e-commerce business, then selling on Amazon might be just the right answer for you.
 Yes, the hundreds of millions of people that you can reach on Amazon is a huge advantage to selling on their platform.
-However, you have to consider that not only are you reaching millions of people, you are reaching customers who are ready to buy.
+However, you have to consider that not only are you reaching millions of people, but you are also reaching customers who are ready to buy.
 Amazon users are at the bottom of the sales funnel, ready to add your product to their cart for quick delivery.

 The low start-up costs and ability to make money fast is another advantage to having your products on Amazon.
 Whether your business is small or large, selling on Amazon allows for your products to have the Amazon reputation of exceptional customer service and fast delivery.
 According to Amazon itself, $2 billion in sales in the most recent Prime Day came from small to medium sized businesses.
-Access to operate at an Amazon level scale and speed is a huge advantage to e-commerce businesses now more than ever.
+Access to operate at an Amazon level scale and speed is a huge advantage to e-commerce businesses, now more than ever.
 Amazon’s built-in, loyal customer base will ensure that clients are always reaching your products.
 The start-up costs to sell on Amazon are low, and the ability to make money is fast.
 Acquiring new customers and increasing sales from a high traffic channel are truly endless.
-Now you’re convinced you want to sell your products on Amazon, for low investment and high ROI.
-Well, where do you start?
+Now that you’re convinced you want to sell your products on Amazon for low investment and high ROI, where do you start?
 The first step is registering with Amazon Seller Central.

 Getting Started on Amazon Seller Central